RyanJarv/msh/docs/README.local.md

 ## No Project Setup

 If we can get resource creation/deletion optimized enough, though single scripts with no libraries, lambda, etc. We might be able to get away with anonymous resources created and destroyed on run/shutdown.
+As a protection against SIGKILL we might be able to create some sort of self destruction mechanisim through a global one time setup.

 ## Config Pipeline for remote pipelining